Yuzyzy88/hackernews/README.md

+The platform will have the following features:

+- List of Users and Links
+- Users creation and authentication
+- Users can create Links and vote on them

-This is a graphql project to try the query you can use insomnia or postman.
+To try the query you can use insomnia or postman.

 ## How to Run the Project
 1. create a new Virtual Environment